-In Williams v Commonwealth, 406 it was held that the 'inherent requirements' of a position did not include 'theoretical' or 'potential' requirements of the position.
+In Williams v Commonwealth, 418 it was held that the 'inherent requirements' of a position did not include 'theoretical' or 'potential' requirements of the position.
 The applicant was discharged from the RAAF on the ground of his insulin dependent diabetes.
 His discharge followed the introduction of a directive requiring every member of the RAAF to be able to be deployed to 'Bare Base' facilities (which imposed arduous conditions and provided little or no support) and undertake base combatant duties.
+The applicant was engaged as Communications Information Systems Controller and his work was generally performed in comfortable air-conditioned centres unless he was on exercises.

-The Commonwealth argued that the applicant was unable to carry out these 'inherent requirements' by virtue of his diabetes.
+The Commonwealth argued that the inherent requirements of the position included the ability to be deployed to 'Bare Base' facilities and the applicant was unable to carry out these 'inherent requirements' by virtue of his diabetes.
 This was due to problems with ensuring a regular supply of insulin, potential complications relating to diabetes and the conditions under deployment including arduous conditions and irregular meals.
 Alternatively, it was argued that in order for the applicant to carry out the inherent requirements of the employment, he would require services or facilities which would impose unjustifiable hardship on the respondent.

-At first instance, McInnis FM applied X v $Commonwealth^{407}$ and upheld the application, finding that deployment of the type suggested by the Commonwealth was not part of the inherent requirements of the applicant's particular employment.
+At first instance, McInnis FM applied X v Commonwealth and upheld the application, finding that deployment of the type suggested by the Commonwealth was not part of the inherent requirements of the applicant's particular employment.
 In doing so he distinguished the 'theoretical potential requirements' of the employment from its inherent requirements:

 On the material before me I am not prepared to find that in analysing the particular employment of this Applicant that there are inherent requirements of that employment that he should perform combat or combat related duties in any real or actual day to day sense.
 At its highest there is a requirement or minimum employment standard which has been artificially imposed on all defence personnel which cannot in my view simply apply to each and every occupation regardless of the practical day to day reality of the inherent requirements of the particular employment of the member concerned ...
 I reject [the respondent's submission] that the theoretical potential requirements of members of the RAAF should be used as a basis upon which an analysis of the particular employment and inherent requirements of the particular employment can be assessed for this Applicant.
-408
+420